thomas-krenn/check_ipmi_sensor_v3/README.md

 Install missing lib:

 	yum install perl-IPC-Run freeipmi

+### SUSE Enterprise Linux
+Install missing lib:

+	zypper install perl-IPC-Run3 freeipmi

 ### Additional
-If you are running the plugin locally and not via network, the user 'nagios' needs root privileges for calling:
+If you are running the plugin locally and not via network, the user 'nagios' or 'icinga' needs root privileges for calling:
 * ipmimonitoring/ipmi-sensors/ipmi-sel/[ipmi-fru]/[ipmi-dcmi]

-You can achieve that by adding a sudoers config (e.g. for ipmi-sensors)
+You can achieve that by adding a sudoers config (e.g. for ipmi-sensors and user 'nagios')

 	nagios ALL=(root) NOPASSWD: /usr/sbin/ipmi-sensors, /usr/sbin/ipmi-sel, /usr/sbin/ipmi-fru, /usr/sbin/ipmi-dcmi